awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 The repository credentials for private registry authentication\.
 *Required*: No
 *Type*: [RepositoryCredentials](aws-properties-ecs-taskdefinition-repositorycredentials.md)

+`StartTimeout`  <a name="cfn-ecs-taskdefinition-containerdefinition-starttimeout"></a>
+Time duration to wait before giving up on resolving dependencies for a container\.
+For more information, see [startTimeout](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html#ECS-Type-ContainerDefinition-startTimeout) in the *Amazon Elastic Container Service API Reference*\.
+*Required*: No
+*Type*: Integer

+`StopTimeout`  <a name="cfn-ecs-taskdefinition-containerdefinition-stoptimeout"></a>
+Time duration to wait before the container is forcefully killed if it doesn't exit normally on its own\.
+For more information, see [stopTimeout](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html#ECS-Type-ContainerDefinition-stopTimeout) in the *Amazon Elastic Container Service API Reference*
+*Required*: No
+*Type*: Integer

 `Ulimits`  <a name="cfn-ecs-taskdefinition-containerdefinition-ulimits"></a>
 A list of ulimits to set in the container\.
 The ulimits set constraints on how many resources a container can consume so that it doesn't deplete all available resources on the host\.